 Insider’s Tips: A short stroll from here, head to the Bopiliao Historical Block (剝皮寮歷史街區) where you’ll find stacks of 18th-century houses.
 To learn more about the area’s history, you can also join this free walking tour.
 Afterward, browse the Huaxi Street Market (華西街觀光夜市) filled with weird and interesting traditional snacks.
 Or better yet, join this fun food tour.
-Just a word of caution, the area is well known as Taipei’s red-light district, and it can be a bit seedy at night.
-While Taipei is a safe city to visit, I wouldn’t recommend visiting here late at night if you are a solo female traveler.
+Just a word of caution; this is Taipei’s red-light district and it can be a bit seedy at night.
+Although Taipei is a very safe city, I wouldn’t recommend visiting here late at night if you are a solo female traveler.

 Take in the Views Atop Taipei 101

-In Xinyi, often dubbed as the Times Square of Taipei, you’ll find the iconic Taipei 101 (台北101).
+In Xinyi, often dubbed as the Times Square of Taipei, you’ll find one of Asia’s most iconic landmarks – Taipei 101 (台北101).

 Within the tower, you can browse the world’s best luxury stores.
 These includes the likes of Bvlgari, Louis Vuitton, Cartier, and Patek Philippe, to name just a few!

 But arguably, the best thing to do here is get a bird’s-eye view over the entire city.
-Once you’re done browsing the stores, take a fun ride in the world’s fastest elevator to the tower’s Observation Deck.
+Once you’re done browsing the stores, head to the Observation Deck.
 Besides taking in the excellent vistas, don’t miss getting a close-up look at the massive damper housed here.
-It stabilizes the tower during strong winds or typhoons.
+The damper weighs a whopping 660 tons and stabilizes the tower during strong winds or typhoons.

 Insider’s Tips: While here, don’t miss Taiwan’s very own Michelin Star restaurant Din Tai Fung (鼎泰豐).
 The eatery serves up the juiciest xiao long bao ever!
 If time permits, take a stroll through the lively Att 4 Fun (信義店) pedestrian area.
 Here you’ll find loads of trendy hangouts, hip bars, Taipei’s coolest clubs, and great shopping hotspots.
 A few blocks further, explore the Breeze Songgao Store (微風松高) filled with shops, hip food trucks, and restaurants.
 There’s a great vibe here, so don’t skip it!